 It also makes you feel more accountable to work with a friend because you don’t want to disappoint them.
 This leads to better preparation, more focus and generally a better result.

-There you have my look at how I faced my own fears of public speaking, and some tips you can take away to help yourself become more confident.
+Now you know the background story about how I faced my own public speaking fears, and some tips you can take away to help yourself become more confident.

 I wish you best of luck overcoming this challenge.
 You may never get completely over the fear or nerves, but I do hope you can find a place where can be yourself when talking in public.
 That always makes for the best presentation.